Ata-ul-Haye Nasir, Al Hakam

 The time for Eid prayers is from sunrise to when the sun reaches its zenith.

 The jurists agree that the time of Eid prayer starts after the rising of the sun.
-That is, about half an hour after sunrise and it lasts until the sun reaches the zenith, that is, before the time of Zuhr begins.
+Meaning, about half an hour after sunrise and it lasts until the sun reaches the zenith, that is, before the time of Zuhr begins.
 (Al-Fiqh al-Islami, by Wahbah Mustafa al-Zuhayli, Vol. 2, p.
 366, Salat al-Eidan)

 It is also sunnah (custom of the Prophetsa) not to eat anything before the Eid prayer on the morning of Eid-ul-Adha.